WebAssembly/gc/proposals/gc/MVP-JS.md

 and [arrays](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays)
 of the WebAssembly GC proposal, the JS Typed Object proposal defines a new kind of Exotic Object called a [Typed Object](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#instantiation).
-Typed Objects can be both created from JS by calling a Type Definition object as a constructor and created wasm from wasm by executing [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures) and [`array.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays) instructions.
-A Typed Object's state is exclusively read and written from JS through the `[[Read]]` and `[[Write]]` internal methods of its fields'/elements' associated Value Type objects.
+Typed Objects can be both created from JS by calling a Type Definition Object as a constructor and created wasm from wasm by executing [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures) and [`array.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays) instructions.
+A Typed Object's state is exclusively read and written from JS through the `[[Read]]` and `[[Write]]` internal methods of its fields'/elements' associated Value Type Objects.

-From an implementation perspective, this identification of wasm structs/arrays with JS Typed Objects should not incur significant overhead: all of a Typed Object's internal slots/methods (e.g., `[[Prototype]]`) are determined by the Type Definition object and thus can be stored in the existing engine-internal metadata structure (the [Shape, Hidden Class, Map, Type, Structure, ...](https://youtu.be/5nmpokoRaZI?t=725)) that is typically stored as the first word of any GC allocation.
+From an implementation perspective, this identification of wasm structs/arrays with JS Typed Objects should not incur significant overhead: all of a Typed Object's internal slots/methods (e.g., `[[Prototype]]`) are determined by the Type Definition Object and thus can be stored in the existing engine-internal metadata structure (the [Shape, Hidden Class, Map, Type, Structure, ...](https://youtu.be/5nmpokoRaZI?t=725)) that is typically stored as the first word of any GC allocation.